MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 Run the Application on the i.MX93 Evaluation Kit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+TODO: Before runOnDevice -> Document environment variable

-In order to run the :guilabel:`Example-Java-Widget` Application on i.MX93 Evaluation Kit, the application provides the Gradle :guilabel:`runOnDevice` task.
+To run the :guilabel:`Example-Java-Widget` Application on i.MX93 Evaluation Kit, the application provides the Gradle :guilabel:`runOnDevice` task.

 .. note::

    If you are using another IDE than IntelliJ IDEA, please have a look at :ref:`sdk_6_run_on_device` section.

 * Double-click on the :guilabel:`runOnDevice` task in the Gradle tasks view.
-It may takes some time.
+It may take some time.

       .. figure:: images/gettingStarted/iMXRT1170/getting-started-runOnDevice.png
          :alt: runOnDevice task